peterdemin/pip-compile-multi/README.rst

 Two worth mentioning are:

 1. `Pip Tools`_ - a mature package that is enhanced by ``pip-compile-multi``.
-2. `PipEnv`_ - fresh approach that is going to become Python the standard way of locking dependencies some day.
+2. `PipEnv`_ - a fresh approach that is going to become the "official" Python way of locking dependencies some day.

 But what if the project uses some packages that are not required by the service itself?
 For example ``pytest``, that is needed to run unit tests, but should never